bbauska/UofM-AdvStyling/readme.md

 -   Earlier in this course, we talked about setting breakpoints in your code for responsive design.
-Bootstrap has default breakpoints that it\'s hardcoded for the different viewports.
+Bootstrap has default breakpoints that it&apos;s hardcoded for the different viewports.

 -   The intention for bootstrap, again, is to always use the mobile first paradigm.
-It\'s always going to bring up every page as if it\'s thinking, the only way people are going to look at this is on my phone.
-If it\'s bigger then I\'ll make changes.
+It&apos;s always going to bring up every page as if it&apos;s thinking, the only way people are going to look at this is on my phone.
+If it&apos;s bigger then I&apos;ll make changes.

     -   You want to make sure you plan for the smallest screen and then make adjustments as the screen size potentially is larger.